microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling-limits.md

 A maximum of four requests per second per app can be issued on a given team.

-A maximum of one request per second per app per tenant can be issued on a given [channel](/graph/api/resources/channel) or [chat](/graph/api/resources/chat) or [message](/graph/api/resources/chatmessage).
+A maximum of one request per second per app per tenant can be issued on a given [channel](/graph/api/resources/channel) or [chat](/graph/api/resources/chat).

 A maximum of four requests per minute per app per tenant per chat can be issued when doing [Post chat member](/graph/api/chat-post-members) or [Delete chat member](/graph/api/chat-delete-members)